stablekernel/aqueduct/source/docs/auth/server.md

 ## Creating Instances of AuthServer and AuthStorage

-An instance of `AuthServer` is created in a `RequestSink`'s constructor along with its instance of `AuthStorage`. `AuthStorage` is just an interface - storage is implemented by providing an implementation for each of its methods.
+An instance of `AuthServer` is created in a `ApplicationChannel`'s constructor along with its instance of `AuthStorage`. `AuthStorage` is just an interface - storage is implemented by providing an implementation for each of its methods.

 Because storage can be quite complex and sensitive, the type `ManagedAuthStorage<T>` implements storage with `ManagedObject<T>`s and `Query<T>`s.
 It is highly recommended to use this type instead of implementing your own storage because it has been thoroughly tested and handles cleaning up expired data correctly.